-Total first-time, first-year (freshman) men who applied 3057 Total first-time, first-year (freshman) women who applied 2736 Total first-time, first-year (freshman) men who were admitted 2509 Total first-time, first-year (freshman) women who were admitted 1958 Total full-time, first-time, first-year (freshman) men who enrolled 840 Total part-time, first-time, first-year (freshman) men who enrolled 7 Total full-time, first-time, first-year (freshman) women who enrolled 488 Total part-time, first-time, first-year (freshman) women who enrolled 10
+First-Time, First-Year Student Enrollees by Status Total Total full-time, first-time, first-year men who enrolled 759 Total part-time, first-time, first-year men who enrolled 4 Total full-time, first-time, first-year women who enrolled 441 Total part-time, first-time, first-year women who enrolled 8 Total full-time, first-time, first-year another gender who enrolled 0 Total part-time, first-time, first-year another gender who enrolled 0 Total full-time, first-time, first-year unknown gender who enrolled 0 Total part-time, first-time, first-year unknown gender who enrolled 0

+If available, please provide residency breakdowns for total applicants, admits, and enrolled students: Fall 2024 Please report based on known physical address at time of application.

+First-Time, First-Year Student Applicants Total In-State Out-of-State International Unknown Total first-time, first-year who applied 7630 4627 2663 340 0 Total first-time, first-year who were admitted 5232 3210 1996 26 0

-C2 Freshman wait-listed students
+C2

-Students who met admission requirements but whose final admission was contingent on space availability

-Yes NO

-Do you have a policy of placing students on a waiting list? Х

-• Е

-If yes, please answer the questions below for Fall 2020 admissions:

-WAITING LIST TOTAL Number of qualified applicants offered a place on waiting list: Number accepting a place on the waiting list: Number of wait-listed students admitted:

-Is your waiting list ranked?
+Total first-time, first-year who enrolled 1212 805 Total hist-time, hist-year who emoned 1212 !
+First-time, first-year wait-listed students Students wno met admission requirements but whose availability e tinai admission wa: s contingent or ı space Do you have a policy of placing students on a waiting list?
+Yes No X If yes, please answer the questions below for Fall 202 24 admissions: WAITING LIST TOTAL Number of qualified applicants offered a place on wait ting list: Number accepting a place on the waiting list: Number of wait-listed students admitted: Is your waiting list ranked?
 Yes No If yes, do you release that information to students?
-Do you release that information to school counselors? • l .

-C3-C5: Admission Requirements

-C3 High school compl etion requi remen t ---- ------ -------- ------- ------- ------- ------- --- х High school diploma is required and GED is accepted High school diploma is required and GED is not accepted High school diploma or equivalent is not required
+Do you release that information to school counselors?
+C3-C5: Admission Requirements ; High school completion requirement Check the appropriate box to identify your high schoo entering students: l completion require ment for degre e-seeking (High school diploma is required and GED is accepted i High school diploma is required and GED is not accept High school diploma or equivalent is not required piou I riigh school diploma of equivalent is not required ļ Does your institution require or recommend a gen seeking students? eral college-prepa ratory prograr n for degree- Require Recommend (Neither require nor recommend

-Check the appropriate box to identify your high school completion requirement for degree-seeking entering students:

-C4 Does your institution require or recommend a general college-preparatory program for degreeseeking students?

-Require

-Recommend

-Х Neither require nor recommend

-Distribution of high school units required and/or recommended.
+C5 Distribution of high school units required and/or recommended.
 Specify the distribution of academic high school course units required and/or recommended of all or most degree-seeking students using Carnegie units (one unit equals one year of study or its equivalent).
 If you use a different system for calculating units, please convert.

-Units Required Units Recommended
+Distribution of high school units Required Recommended

 Total academic units 20 26

 English 4 4

 Mathematics 3 4

 Science 3 4

+Of these, units that must be lab 0 2

+Foreign language 0 2